A fast Monte Carlo scheme for additive processes and option pricing: Introduction

 \section{Introduction}

 In this paper, we introduce a fast Monte Carlo simulation technique for additive processes.
 In option pricing, Monte Carlo methods are attractive because they do not require significant modifications when the payoff structure of the derivative changes.
-Additive processes are becoming the new frontier in equity derivatives for their ability, on the one hand, to reproduce accurately market data in model calibration, and on the other hand, to keep the process rather elementary \citep[see e.g.,][]{li2016additive,azzone2019additive,carr2021additive}.
-A process $\{X(t)\}_{t\ge0}$ is said to be an additive process, if it presents independent (but not-stationary) increments and satisfies $X(0) = 0$ a.s.; stationarity is the main difference with L\'evy processes.
+We describe an efficient and accurate algorithm for Monte Carlo simulations of the process increments and we compute the prices of a class of discretely-monitoring path-dependent options.
+A process $\{X(t)\}_{t\ge0}$ is said to be an additive process, if it presents independent (but not-stationary) increments and satisfies $X(0) = 0$ a.s.; stationarity is the main difference with L\'evy processes \citep[see e.g.,][]{Sato1999}.

-For most additive processes, the law of increments is not known explicitly, but analytic expressions exist for the characteristic functions thanks to the celebrated L\'evy--Khintchine formula \citep{Sato1999}.
-Given any such characteristic function for increments, this paper aims to describe an efficient and accurate algorithm for Monte Carlo simulations of the increments and to compute the prices of a class of discretely-monitoring path-dependent options.
+Additive processes are becoming the new frontier in equity derivatives for their ability, on the one hand, to reproduce accurately market data, and on the other hand, to keep the process rather elementary \citep[see e.g.,][]{madan2020additive,carr2021additive,azzone2019additive}.
+In this paper, we show another advantage of additive processes: simulation schemes are as fast as standard (fast) algorithms for simulating the Black-Scholes model.

 Up to our knowledge, the unique Monte Carlo (MC) scheme developed for a specific class of additive processes, Sato processes, has been introduced by \citet{EberleinMadan2009}.
 They generalize to this class of additive processes, a well-known jump simulation technique developed for L\'evy processes, that can be found in many excellent textbooks \citep[see e.g.,][]{Cont, Asmussen2007book}.
 It entails truncating small jumps below a certain threshold and then simulating the finite number of independent jumps; finally, the \cite{Asmussen2001approximations} Gaussian approximation (hereinafter GA) can be applied to substitute small jumps with a diffusive term: this has become a benchmark technique to compare numerical results.